 At this level you will be able to make basic text games like hangman or guess the number.
 You should also be able to make programs like an address book or a calculator.
 Adding in next level data structures and algorithms into your programs will be another learning hurdle requiring a few more months to thoroughly understand and be able to recreate on your own.
 But this will make your programs easier to grow and maintain.
 Your programs will also run faster through learning coding optimization techniques.

-A lot of determinants have to be explored before the question of how long it will take to learn Python programming can be answered.
-Also, chances are that this question may not have the same answer for all that ask depending on your objectives such as do you want to be a freelancer or just improve your skills.
+So as you can see a lot of factors have to be explored before the question of how long it will take to learn Python programming can be answered.
+Also, chances are that this question may not have the same answer for all that ask depending on your objectives such as do you want to learn basic coding, be a freelancer, become a python and software development master, or just improve your skills.

-Core Determiners of the duration to learn Python programming include:
+Core factors of the duration to learn Python programming include:

-The purpose for which The Developer is learning Python programming language is a great determiner of the learning duration.
+The purpose for which a developer is learning Python programming is a great determiner of the duration and his potential level of success.
 Are you learning to understand the writing of basic Python programs?
-Do you want to go deeper and specialize in one area that can fetch a job paying tens of thousands to hundreds of thousands of dollars per annum?
+Do you want to go deeper and specialize in one area that can fetch a job paying hundreds of thousands of dollars per year?
 Your answer has a lot to say, because it will narrow down your area of focus, and the energy you need to input into your field of choice to become so good people can’t ignore you and people come asking you to work for them.

 Programming demands time, attention, and consistency.
 All these are offshoots of commitment.
 The quantity of time and quality of attention given to learning Python also dictates, to a large extent, how long it will take to master the act.
 This fact isn’t only true of Python but also of other programming languages.
 Something about programming is, a few days break from the learning process, many times, can result in the need for an almost complete refresher of previous knowledge to get back into shape.
 The art of coding slips so easily from human memory; therefore, consistent practice is key.